 MAmerica for his use of original manuscripts in

 MDear Mr. Lincoln (1996)

-Served on the board of directors of the Abraham Lincoln
+Past member of the board of directors of the Abraham

 For a complete list of credits, including bibliography, lectures, exhibitions, appearances, and awards, see here.
 (PDF)